Canada to help Ukraine find options to export grain to ease supply worries -Trudeau

 "It doesn't serve anyone if Vladimir Putin's war is not just killing Ukrainians, but is starving people around the world," Trudeau told Reuters, referring to Russia's president.

-(Reporting by Tom Balmforth, writing by Lidia Kelly in Melbourne; Editing by Himani Sarkar)
+(Reporting by Tom Balmforth, additional reporting by Steve Scherer in Ottawa, writing by Lidia Kelly in Melbourne; Editing by Himani Sarkar and Bill Berkrot)

 ((lidia.kelly@thomsonreuters.com;))